 24. Create a testimonial email

-Create a Black Friday email that promotes two of your popular products and add positive reviews about each product to the email.
+Create a Black Friday email that promotes two of your popular products by including positive reviews about each product in your email.
 This kind of testimonial or social proof email is powerful.
 Customers trust reviews and studies show they’re a great way to instill confidence in your brand and your products, which will ultimately lead to greater spending and help you convert hesitant prospects.